LiorRey/WikiRandom-iOS/README.md

 The game can be played in Hebrew, English and Russian.

-In addition, there is a high-score leaderboard - showing the top 10 scorers of WikiRandom (wether they are iOS or Android users).
+In addition, there is a high-score leaderboard - showing the top 10 scorers of WikiRandom (whether they are iOS or Android users).

 Here are some screenshots from WikiRandom: